Summary: A Treatise of Human Nature (page 3)

 16.

-Here again, it is the mechanism of the association of ideas that is called upon: certain particular ideas are usually associated with other particular ideas, and when we evoke one, the others appear to us by association of ideas, based on habit.
-It is in this that a single idea represents others.
+Here again, it is the mechanism of the association of ideas that does the work: certain particular ideas are habitually associated with other particular ideas, and when one is evoked, the others follow by association, through force of habit.
+This is how a single idea comes to represent others.

 Some ideas are particular in their nature, but general in their representation.
 A particular idea becomes general by being annex'd to a general term; that is, to a term, which from a customary conjunction has a relation to many other particular ideas, and readily recals them in the imagination 17.

-Hume's theory of knowledge thus enables him, at least in his own eyes, to unravel a centuries-old scholastic debate.
-All we have to do is look at what precisely happens in our minds when we use a general idea to determine what it is.
+Hume's theory of knowledge thus enables him—at least in his own eyes—to resolve a centuries-old scholastic debate.
+All we need do is examine precisely what happens in our minds when we use a general idea, in order to determine what it actually is.

 1 1.1.4, p.12